-Ham and egg cups are perfect as a keto breakfast.
+Ham and egg cups are perfect for breakfast.
 They are also great as a quick, portable snack – heated up or even cold.

 How to make ham and egg cups

-The big advantage of using ham slices as a “crust” in these ham and egg cups is not just the added flavor and lower carbs, but also the reduced risk of sticking to the muffin tin compared with standard breakfast egg muffins.
+The big advantage of using ham slices as a “crust” of sorts is not just the added flavor and lower carbs, but also the reduced risk of the eggs sticking to the muffin tin compared with standard breakfast egg muffins.

 Is this a make-ahead recipe?